Environment

 We are also performing regular water quality studies to prevent any impact on our development or production processes.
 Water discharge is treated using water treatment facilities and then is confirmed to fall below legal and regulatory limits before being discharged.

-In fiscal 2024, due to an increase in usage resulting from launching operations in a new building and performing product development evaluation, the amount of water we used rose by 3% year on year to 1,542,000 m³.
-Water consumption per net sales also increased 23% year on year, but we achieved our targets at 10 of our 13 plants and offices in Japan and overseas.
+In fiscal year 2025, due to an increase in usage resulting from launching operations in a new buildings and performing product development evaluation, the amount of water consumption increased by 3% year on year to 1,587,000 m³.
+Water consumption per net sales also decreased 23% year on year, but we achieved our targets at 10 of our 13 plants and offices in Japan and overseas.

 WRI Aqueduct: A water risk assessment tool developed by the World Resources Institute